-Grinding the teeth, usually during sleeping.
+Grinding the teeth, usually while sleeping.
 Bruxism can cause abnormal tooth wear and may lead to pain in the jaw joints.

 A lateral (side view) x-ray of the head.
-The x-ray is used to evaluate jaw growth, jaw and tooth relationships.
+The x-ray is used to evaluate jaw growth and relationship between jaw and teeth.

 Class I Malocclusion